Jarno458/Archipelago/worlds/satisfactory/docs/setup_en.md

 Once you have entered connection details, create a new world using the game's New Game menu.
 Make sure to check 'Skip Intro' if you don't want to deal with the game's tutorial sequence.
 Consider enabling Advanced Game Settings to allow dealing with bugs that may arise.
-You may also wish to switch the "Keep Inventory" setting to "Keep Everything" to avoid dropping items when you die, although this will never lock you out of progression.
+Within the Advanced Game Settings menus, you may wish to switch the "Keep Inventory" setting to "Keep Everything" to avoid dropping items on death, although this will never lock you out of progression.

 ### Verifying Connection Success

-Once connected to the AP server, you can issue the `/help` command in the game's chat to list available commands like `/hint`.
+Once connected to the AP server, you can issue the `/help` command in the game's chat to list available commands, such as `/hint`.
 For more information about the commands you can use, see the [Commands Guide](/tutorial/Archipelago/commands/en).
 Note that Archipelago commands are not prefixed with `!` inside of Satisfactory.
 You may wish to use the Text Client to run commands since Satisfactory's in game chat is not very user friendly.